-From Hobatere we head into Etosha National Park and work our way towards the central parts of the park and onto the Okaukeujo area for two nights at Okaukeujo Rest Camp.
+From Hobatere we head into Etosha National Park and work our way towards the central parts of the park and onto the Okaukeujo area for two nights at Okaukeujo Rest Camp and 1 night a little further east at Halali.
 This opens up habitats yet unexplored –woodland interspersed with open plains and a vast clay white pan that covers almost 5000 square kilometres.
 Apart from the opportunity in spotting predators and plains game, the Park’s birdlife is staggering.
 Birds we could find are endless including Secretarybird, Kori Bustard, Northern Black Korhaan, Burchell’s Courser, Sociable Weaver, Pygmy Falcon, Red-necked Falcon, Stark’s Lark, Double-banded Courser and Pink-billed Lark.

-Day 12: Central Etosha National Park To Eastern Etosha National Park
+Day 15: Central Etosha National Park to Eastern Etosha National Park

 Today we travel south to Omaruru at the dramatic Erongo Mountains which rise like mighty whalebacks over the otherwise flat landscape.
-Our two nights are at Erongo Wilderness Lodge which is a classic style tented camp hidden in the boulders.
+One night at Erongo Wild which is a classic style tented camp hidden in the boulders.
 This area has many Namibian endemics and will give us a final chance for any species we may have missed such as Rosy-faced Lovebird, Monteiro’s Hornbill, Hartlaub’s Francolin, Rockrunner, White-tailed Shrike and Rüppell’s Parrot.
 Overhead may spot Verreaux’s Eagle and Augur Buzzard whilst at night we may see Freckled Nightjar.
 In the area mammals are not that numerous but we could see rock hyrax, dassie rat, the recently described black mongoose, chacma baboon, greater kudu and possibly porcupine and caracal in the evening.
 This venue definitely is a relaxing end to any Namibia birding itinerary.

 This trip ends in same as arrival city (Airport code ).